Playbooks

 -

-a commitment to the evidence.
+A commitment to the evidence.

 -

-a willingness to seriously consider different points of view and to change their position when compelling new evidence emerges.
+A willingness to seriously consider different points of view and to change their position when compelling new evidence emerges.

 -